COSPLAY CONTEST INFORMATION

-- No entries will be accepted once pre-judging has ended at 7 pm.
-Prompt arrival at pre-judging at 6 pm is strongly recommended.
+- No entries will be accepted once registration has ended.
+Prompt arrival at pre-judging is required.

 - All entrants are required to show up in full costume for pre-judging.
 Failure to show for pre-judging will result in prize ineligibility.

-- A winner will be selected for each category (Adult, Child and Group), along with a Judge’s Choice award for each judge.
+- A winner will be selected for each category (Advanced, Adult, Youth, Child, Pet, and Group), along with a Judge’s Choice award for each judge.

 - All decisions made by the judges are final.
 All prizes will be awarded at the conclusion of the contest.

-- Any prize not claimed by the conclusion of Huntsville Comic Con (Saturday, February 11 at 9pm) will be forfeited.
+- Any prize not claimed after the contest will be forfeited.